ranaroussi/multitasking/README.rst

 \

-**MultiTasking** is a Python library lets you convert your Python methods into asynchronous, non-blocking methods simply by using decorators.
+**MultiTasking** is a tiny Python library lets you convert your Python methods into asynchronous, non-blocking methods simply by using a decorator.

 Example
 --------------------
 .. code:: python

+    # example.py
     import multitasking
     import time
     import random